7 Data Collection Methods, Examples, and Tools

 4. Focus groups

-Focus groups involve bringing together a small group of people to discuss certain topics, products, or services.
-This method encourages a lively exchange of ideas and can reveal insights that might not come up in one-on-one interviews.
+Focus groups involve bringing together a small group of people to discuss specific topics, products, or services.
+This method encourages a lively exchange of ideas and participants often build on each other’s responses, revealing inputs that one-on-one interviews may not capture.

 5. Document analysis

-Document analysis involves reviewing existing records, reports, or documents to extract relevant data.
-This method is useful when you need historical data or insights from established sources.
+Document analysis takes a different angle by examining existing records, reports, or other written materials to extract relevant information, clearly a secondary data collection approach.
+This method is practical when you need historical data or insights from established sources.

 6. Transaction tracking